adi-dev-x/uploading-and-retriving-files-in-aws-s3-bucket-using-go/README.md

 <!-- About the Project -->
 ## :star2: About the Project

-This project demonstrates a clean architecture implementation using Go, the Echo framework, and GORM with a PostgreSQL database.
-It provides two essential APIs for user management: registration and login.
+This project demonstrates how to upload and retrieve files from an AWS S3 bucket using Go.
+We will use the Echo framework for creating the APIs and the AWS SDK for Go to interact with S3.
+The project includes two main APIs: one for uploading files to S3 and another for retrieving them based on filename.